Berkeley Journalism is committed to helping prospective students fund their graduate education sustainably.

 Free Application for Federal Student Aid (FAFSA)

-• The FAFSA form will open sometime in December 2023 instead of on October 1.
+The FAFSA form will open by December 1, 2024.
 The CADAA form is also expected to be available in December.

 UC Berkeley’s institution code for the FAFSA is 001312.